 “In the name of God, the Most Gracious, the Most Merciful”

-Islam is not a new religion, but the same truth that God revealed through all His prophets to every people.
-For a fifth of the world’s population, Islam is both a religion and a complete way of life.
-The Arabic word “Islam” simply means submission and is derived from the word meaning peace.
-In a religious context, it means complete submission to the will of God.
-Muhammadanism is thus a misnomer because it suggest that Muslims worship Muhammad, rather than God.
-“Allah” is the Arabic name for God which is used by Arab Muslims and Christians alike.
+Islam is not a new religion, but the same truth that Allah(swt) revealed through all His prophets to every people.
+The Arabic word “Islam” means submission and is derived from the word meaning peace.
+In a religious context, it means complete submission to the will of Allah(swt), Arabic name for God which is used by Arab Muslims and Arabs of other faiths alike.
+Muhammadanism is a misnomer because it suggest that Muslims worship Prophet Muhammad(pbuh), rather than Allah(swt).
+For a fifth of the world’s population, Islam is a complete way of life.

 WHAT IS THE